Digital vs Film Photography

 10) It is nice to have a smaller and lighter camera.
 (Unfortunately, digital SLRs are not any smaller than film SLRs.)

 11) Once I got used to a 12-times optical zoom there is no way I'd give it up.
 Together with the anti-shake technology this opens up a whole new world of photography ie hand-held super-telephoto.
 My smallish Lumix camera zooms from 35 to 420 mm in film terms.
-A related advantage of digital is that if you have an SLR then you can shoot at the film speed equivalent of ISO 3200 and you can alter this speed from shot to shot.
+More modern super-zooms extend out to 1200 mm or even more.

 The Minuses

-2) It is tempting to make hundreds of shots in an afternoon without taking sufficient care, as digital photography encourages the throw-away attitude and sloppiness.
+2) It is tempting to make hundreds of shots in an afternoon without taking sufficient care, as digital photography encourages a throw-away attitude and sloppiness.
 You may drown in a flood of your own making.

 3) You don’t actually need to have a PC as you can use a digital camera in the same way as a film one.
 However, to get the full benefit of digital you should use a PC.
 This can be cumbersome and time-consuming, not to mention painful for non-techy people.
 Also, it is hard to show people your photos compared to an album.
 Unless you have a large hard disk you may run out of storage space.
 The other downside of digital storage is that you can easily lose all your photos if you don’t back them up.
 Do it now!